 Preparing to move into a new office space is an exciting time for business owners but can also be overwhelming when planning for the transition.
 Although office furniture, signage, stationery and other items can affect how the company presents itself to the public, IT decisions will determine how efficiently the business can run and impact the customer experience.
-For this reason, IT considerations should be handled with careful forethought and planning to ensure a smooth transition.
+The IT department is the most critical aspect of any business operation.
+Even a little problem with your IT infrastructure can create delays and problems in routine business operations, resulting in data issues, downtime, and security flaws.
+For this reason, your IT infrastructure checklist should be handled with careful forethought and planning to ensure a smooth transition.

 When planning for your upcoming business move, make sure to cover all the following considerations relevant to your situation so your new location offers the best opportunity for success.

 Assess Your Situation

 Before creating your IT move-in plan, it’s important to note that considerations will vary depending on your situation.
 For example, a new business moving into its first commercial location will have different IT requirements than a business that’s relocating.
 A new business may need to make decisions on a full list of equipment needs, while an established company will need to make decisions on existing equipment inventory.
 When going through the list of IT considerations, focus on those that are relevant to your needs.

 Choose Your Location